 Optional: If you want, cover the back again with paper.
 Use a thin line of glue to attach kraft paper over the backside of the frame.

 17. If your frame is missing its picture wire, screw in two D-ring hangers on either side of the frame, equal distance from the top.
 (See image of the back of the original frame for an example).
 Twist picture-wire through both rings.

-18. Clean any stay fingerprints off the front of your now-framed art, and you're ready to hang!
+18. Clean any stray fingerprints off the front of your now-framed art, and you’re ready to hang!

 Have a really great DIY project or tutorial that you want to share with others?
 Let us know!
 We love checking out what you’re making these days, and learning from our readers.
 When you’re ready, click here to submit your project and photos.